barry-ran/QtScrcpy/README_EN.md

 QtScrcpy can connect to Android devices via USB (or via TCP/IP) for display and control.
 No root privileges are required.

 A single application can support up to 16 Android devices to connect at the same time.
-Oot permission.

 Supports three major desktop platforms, GNU/Linux, Windows and MacOS.